A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Conclusion

 \section{Conclusion}

 No quantum system is perfectly isolated, and the description of its environment can be essential for our physical understanding.
 Confined optical or plasmonic modes and vibrational or phononic modes might even challenge the dynamics of a subsystem of interest by strongly coupling to the internal degrees of freedom.
-Energy deposited in the environment will then not simply decohere but act back on the system, resulting in non-Markovian, or memory dependent, system-bath interaction.
-The dynamics of the system has often been simplified to the degree that the many-body character inherited by every molecule or solid-state impurity has been lost.\\
+Energy deposited in the environment will then not simply decohere but act back on the system, resulting in a non-Markovian, or memory dependent, system-bath interaction.
+In order to afford a rigorous treatment of such effects, the dynamics of the system itself are often simplified to the degree that the many-body character inherited by every molecule or solid-state impurity is lost.\\

 In this study, we presented a rigorous hierarchical approach based on stacking of the reduced density-matrix (BBGKY) and system-bath (HEOM) hierarchies together.
 BBGKY-HEOM is flexible enough to tackle critical quantum optical and condensed matter problems, striking a balance between high accuracy and good performance.
 In particular, we demonstrated that correlated (superradiant) emission and spin squeezing, i.e., dynamics that extend beyond the capabilities of mean-field theory, are accurately captured.